-Redundant storage across zones supports two storage classes: Standard and Infrequent Access (IA).
+ZRS supports the Standard and Infrequent Access (IA) storage classes.
 The following table compares the two storage classes from different dimensions.